Target audience: The general public, life coaches

 Courses are best viewed using Firefox, Safari, Chrome, or Internet Explorer.
 Other browsers may create login issues.
 If you are having difficulty logging in, please switch to one of these browsers or empty your browser’s cache.

-This course was developed by Charlton Hall, MMFT, LMFT/S, RPT-S, CHt. for life coaches and the general public.
+This course was developed by Charlton Hall, MMFT, CHt. for life coaches and the general public.
 Course content is not applicable for mental health professionals, and continuing education credit for mental health professionals is therefore not available for this course.

 No warranty is expressed or implied as to suitability for continuing education credit for other professions, organizations or credentials.